jlin27/0x-docs-beta/docs/market-makers/guides/signing-0x-orders.md

 ### Signing 0x Orders with Ethers.js

 Ethers.js is a popular open source library that makes it easy to interact with EVM based chains.
-We can also use Ethers.js to sign orders.&#x20;
+We can also use Ethers.js to sign orders.

 Assuming you have the order hash, you may do the following: